WebAssembly/design/AstSemantics.md

 Conversion from floating point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating point value is NaN or outside the range which rounds to an integer in range) traps.

-## Post-MVP intrinsics

-The following list of intrinsics is being considered for addition after the MVP.
-The rationale is that, for the MVP, these operations can be statically linked into the WebAssembly module by the code generator at small size cost and this avoids a non-trivial specification burden of their semantics/precision.
-Adding these intrinsics post-MVP would allow for better high-level backend optimization of these intrinsics that require builtin knowledge of their semantics.
-On the other hand, a code generator may continue to statically link in its own implementation since this provides greater control over precision/performance tradeoffs.

-  * Float64Sin - trigonometric sine
-  * Float64Cos - trigonometric cosine
-  * Float64Tan - trigonometric tangent
-  * Float64ASin - trigonometric arcsine
-  * Float64ACos - trigonometric arccosine
-  * Float64ATan - trigonometric  arctangent
-  * Float64ATan2 - trigonometric arctangent with two arguments
-  * Float64Exp - exponentiate e
-  * Float64Ln - natural logarithm
-  * Float64Pow - exponentiate
-  * Float32Sin - trigonometric sine
-  * Float32Cos - trigonometric cosine
-  * Float32Tan - trigonometric tangent
-  * Float32ASin - trigonometric arcsine
-  * Float32ACos - trigonometric arccosine
-  * Float32ATan - trigonometric  arctangent
-  * Float32ATan2 - trigonometric arctangent with two arguments
-  * Float32Exp - exponentiate e
-  * Float32Ln - natural logarithm
-  * Float32Pow - exponentiate

-The rounding behavior of these operations would need clarification.